 On March 10, 1709, German botanist, zoologist, physician and explorer Georg Wilhelm Steller was born.
 He joined the Russian explorer Vitus Bering on his second expedition to Kamchatka and Alaska, where he discovered numerous new species, as e.g. the Steller‘s sea cow that was named after him.

 From Theology to Medicine

-Georg Wilhelm Stöller was born and grew up in Windsheim, Germany.
+Steller was born as Georg Wilhelm Stöller and grew up in Windsheim, near Nuremberg in Germany, son to a Lutheran cantor named Johann Jakob Stöhler.
 Due to his father being a protestant church organist, Stöller early decided to begin studying theology in Wittenberg, but after some time his interest in medicine and nature science grew so much that he decided to fully dedicate his student life to medicine, graduating at ‘Obercollegium medicum’ at Berlin in 1734.

 The Kamchatka Expedition